crownstone/website/integrations/55-home-assistant-faq.md

 ![App]({{ site.url }}/images/ha-app-privacy.png "Crownstone app: Privacy settings" ){: .img-center}{: style="max-width: 60vw"}

+{% include snippets/faq-end %}

-### If I have a Home Assistant hub, how can it react to someone's presence?
+{% include snippets/faq-begin ref="faqHAHub" question="If I have a Home Assistant hub, how can it react to someone's presence?" dontcollapse="in" %}

 How you can set up rules is described in this [page]({{ site.url }}/integrations/home-assistant/).
 For example, starting a Spotify list when someone enters the living room.
 To be able to control Crownstones locally, there is a Crownstone [dongle](https://shop.crownstone.rocks/products/crownstone-usb-dongle).